Skip to content

 • Uses token bucket algorithm with continuous refill (not fixed time windows)

-• After idle period ≥5 seconds, bucket fills to capacity
+• After idle period ≥5 seconds, burst capacity is available (200 tokens cluster-wide)

-• Sustained rate at or below limit never depletes burst capacity
+• Sustained rate at or below the limit never depletes burst capacity

 Error Responses